Jmac217/hugotest/content/posts/Thunderbird-in-2023/index.md

 # More Than A Mail Client

 [Thunderbird](https://www.thunderbird.net/) is a powerful, free and open-source email, news, and chat client developed by the [Mozilla Foundation](https://foundation.mozilla.org/).
-It is available for Windows, Mac, and Linux operating systems and offers a wide range of features and functionalities to help users access their emails, schedule appointments and events, and customize the look and feel of the application.
+It is available for Windows, Mac, and Linux operating systems and offers a wide range of features and functionalities to help users access your emails, schedule appointments and events, and customize the look and feel of the application.

 ![mail](images/mail.png)